serenity-is/docs/tutorials/movies/08-multiple-genres-per-movie.md

 public string GenreName { get; set; }
 ```

-## Deleting GenreId in MovieForm

 Remove the `GenreId` property from `MovieForm.cs`:

 ```csharp
 public int GenreId { get; set; }
 ```

-After removing these properties, rebuild your project, and you'll have a working "Movies" page.
+After removing these properties, rebuild your project, and you'll have a functional "Movies" page, albeit without the ability to select multiple genres yet.

-## Generating Code for MovieGenres Table
+## Generating Code for the MovieGenres Table

-To handle the M-N relationship between movies and genres, we need to generate code for the `MovieGenres` table.
-Run Serene code generation for the `MovieGenres` table using the following parameters:
+To handle the many-to-many relationship between movies and genres, we need to generate code for the `MovieGenres` table.
+Run the Serene code generation process for the `MovieGenres` table with the following parameters:

 - Connection Key: **Default**
 - Table Name: **MovieGenres**